Understanding Codes and Standards for Piping Materials

 3. Copper:

-• Known for high conductivity, and is easy to installation.
+• Known for high conductivity and is easy to install.

 • Often used in plumbing and heating systems.